CELEBRATING THE IMAGINATION (Part 1)

 ABC: Authors and Books for Children Day.

-This event is being run by the Hunting Raven Books
+This event was run by the Hunting Raven Books, Frome

 Programme – curated by Helen Moore & Niall McDevitt

-April 19th – ANARCHISM & THE POWER OF IMAGINATION.
+ANARCHISM & THE POWER OF IMAGINATION.
 On the double-edged nature of imagination.
-Activist-scholar, yoga teacher, editor of Anarchism & Sexuality: Ethics, Relationships and Power (Routledge, 2012) and Revolutionary Love Letters (Minor Compositions, forthcoming), author of Gender (Institute for Anarchist Studies, 2012), Dr Jamie Heckert explores the power of imagination to control and contain as well as to liberate.
-Bringing together literature, politics and spirituality, this talk touches the heart of power and the power of the heart.
+Activist-scholar, yoga teacher, editor of Anarchism & Sexuality: Ethics, Relationships and Power (Routledge, 2012) and Revolutionary Love Letters (Minor Compositions, forthcoming), author of Gender (Institute for Anarchist Studies, 2012), Dr Jamie Heckert explored the power of imagination to control and contain as well as to liberate.
+Bringing together literature, politics and spirituality, this talk touched the heart of power and the power of the heart.

 INSPIRED BY NATURE